jonathanbossenger/enterprise-block-editor/Module 3: Building Custom Blocks/03 Anatomy of a Gutenberg Block.md

 This would parse the block's `block.json` file to register the block metadata and then register the block itself.

-This file contained all the necessary information about the block, including its name, title, description, attributes, and the paths to the scripts and styles that make up its functionality and styling.
+The `block.json` file contains all the necessary information about the block, including its name, title, description, attributes, and the paths to the scripts and styles that make up its functionality and styling.

 ```
 {